 A typical misstep in individual development is focusing on weaknesses.
 Investing energy in talent development has much bigger potential for growth and success.
 This conclusion results from 40 year of research by the father of strength-based psychology – Donald O. Clifton (1924-2003).

-The questionnaire itself contains 177 questions, or pairs of statements, and the respondents should choose which one describes more precisely how they think, feel and naturally respond.
+The assessment itself contains 177 questions, or pairs of statements, and the respondents should choose which one describes more precisely how they think, feel and naturally behave.
 They have 20 seconds for each question.
-It takes approximately 30-45 minutes to complete the questionnaire, but we recommend to take aside more time in order to set up your account and fill in the initial information.
-So far, the questionnaire has been translated into more than 20 languages, including Czech.
-You can purchase this questionnaire directly on the Gallup® website or you can use our services.
+It takes approximately 30-45 minutes to complete the assessment, but we recommend to take aside more time in order to set up your account and fill in the initial information.
+So far, the assessment has been translated into more than 20 languages, including Czech.
+You can purchase this assessment directly on the Gallup® website or you can use our services.